Zorab

 What is the effect of Zorab on the Heart?

-Zorab is not harmful for the heart.
+Zorab is completely safe for the heart.

 Zorab should not be taken with following medicines due to severe side effects it may cause to patients -